ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

   A dictionary of options in the following form:

   :name: `required`
     The (primary) name of the option.
-A ``dict`` defines the option
+A ``dict`` defines the following parameters:

     :required:
-      Is this option always required?
+      Is this option `always` required?
       Only needed if True, as the default is False.
       If the option is only required sometimes see the conditional options such as ``mutually_exclusive``, ``required_together``, etc.
     :default:
-     FIXME fallbackenv
+     FIXME
+    :fallback:
+      If a value isn't specified in the playbook gives the ability to read from another source.
+      Currently supports ``env_fallback``.
+In this case the environment variable of where Ansible is run is used.
     :type:
       Optionally validate the format of the data.
       If you wish to add extra validation rules, see ``module_utils/basic.py``.